benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

   hear this project pitch) there's a chance that some of the details will change as I make things more concrete and sort out the details.

+- I know that this document is a website; it's not using the official MS Word template.
+Mostly that's because this way I can make it readable on mobile, accessible (e.g. to screen readers for people with vision impairment), embed videos, make sure everyone's always reading the latest version, etc. But if you **really** need it as a `.docx` then I can convert it when it's finished 😊